ican0220/resource/bids/bubble.md

-Hello, I can work on your Bubble.io project with my hourly rate $15 over 12 months.
+Hello, I am Vladyslav.
+If you are seeking a Bubble.io expert to implemement your learning system asap, I think I am very fit at this position.
+I can work on your Bubble.io project with my hourly rate $20.
 I can work on normal time zone. and I can work 40 hours per week.
 I have extensive experiences and skills in bubble.io and no code platforms.

 My previous live works:
 https://app.formulabot.com/